bigtreetech/docs/docs/Panda_Knomi_3D.md

 ## **Important Notice**:

-- **Printer Monitoring Only**: Panda Knomi 3D only monitors the printer’s status and does not control the printer.
-Therefore, its functionality will not be affected by Bambu Lab firmware updates.
-For details on which functions are affected or unaffected, please refer to the [official Bambu Lab announcement](https://blog.bambulab.com/firmware-update-introducing-new-authorization-control-system-2/).
+- **Printer Monitoring Only**: The Panda Knomi 3D is a monitoring-only device, meaning it reads the printer's status but does not control it.
+This key distinction ensures its core functionality remains unaffected by Bambu Lab firmware updates.
+For a detailed breakdown of which printer features are impacted by updates, please consult the [official Bambu Lab announcement](https://blog.bambulab.com/firmware-update-introducing-new-authorization-control-system-2/).

 - **Firmware**: Ensure your device is running the latest [firmware version](https://github.com/bigtreetech/PandaKnomi3D/tree/master/Firmware).

-- **Wi-Fi Support**: Panda Knomi 3D supports only 2.4G Wi-Fi connections.
+- **Wi-Fi Support**: The Panda Knomi 3D is compatible with 2.4GHz Wi-Fi networks only.

-- **Invalid IP Message**: If you see the message "Invalid IP, Adjusting" for an extended period, try controlling the printer using Bambu Handy or Bambu Studio.
-If the printer does not respond or appears offline, it may be due to an issue with the network environment.
-Please check your network settings.
-If you can control the printer normally, try restarting the Panda Knomi by turning it off and on.
-If the issue persists after rebooting, please contact customer support at: `support01@bigtree-tech.com`
+- **Invalid IP Message**: If you see the message "Invalid IP, Adjusting" for an extended period, first check if you can control the printer normally using Bambu Handy or Bambu Studio.
+If the printer is unresponsive, the issue is likely your network environment and you should review your settings.
+If the printer operates correctly, please restart the Panda Knomi by turning it off and on.
+Should the problem continue after rebooting, contact customer support for further assistance at: `support01@bigtree-tech.com`

-- **Web UI Access**: After connecting to the Panda Knomi 3D AP hotspot in your phone settings menu, you will be redirected directly to the Web UI interface.
-Due to permission issues on some mobile phones, it may not be possible to upload GIF images, IMG files, or firmware updates on this page.
-Please access the Web UI through a browser to perform file uploads.
+- **Web UI Access**: After connecting to the "Panda Knomi 3D AP" hotspot in your phone's settings, you will be automatically directed to its Web UI.
+Please note that due to system permissions on some mobile devices, you may be unable to upload GIFs, IMG files, or firmware updates from this screen.
+To perform these actions reliably, please open the Web UI address directly in a mobile browser.

-- **GitHub Feedback**: If you encounter any issues during use, or if you have suggestions for future hardware or firmware versions, feel free to [submit](https://github.com/bigtreetech/PandaKnomi3D/issues) them on GitHub to stay in touch with us.
+- **GitHub Feedback**: We value your feedback.
+If you encounter any issues or have suggestions for improving future hardware or firmware versions, please feel free to [submit](https://github.com/bigtreetech/PandaKnomi3D/issues) them on GitHub.
+This is the best way to share your ideas and stay connected with our development process.

 - **Further Support**: For questions not addressed in this wiki, please contact customer support at: `support01@bigtree-tech.com`.